DrCarney.com Blog

 • Yes, Free full text of study was found:

-The odds of suffering from Alzheimer's disease may be stacked against generous consumers of ultra-processed foods.
+The likelihood of suffering from constipation may be stacked against individuals who enjoy consuming pro-inflammatory foods.

 Continue reading